vlaminck/RetroPie-Manager/README.md

 ## RetroPie-Setup script

-Execute the RetroPie-Setup, choose "Manage packages" -> "Manage experimental packages" -> "retropie-manager".
+Execute the RetroPie-Setup, choose "Manage packages" -> "Manage experimental packages" -> "retropie-manager" -> "Install from source".

+Note: This will place the installation in `/opt/retropie/supplementary/retropie-manager/`.
+This is important to know for the **Usage** and **Autostart** sections below.

 ## Old Method